- What is an insulin pump?

 - 300 unit cartridges/reservoirs

-- CGM integration shows blood glucose readings on the insulin pump screen
+- CGM integration shows blood glucose readings on the pump screen

 every five minutes making it easy to spot trends and make adjustments